-The LG G8 was already looking a little old in comparison to recent competition, thanks to its chunky screen notch, dual-lens camera and rear rather than in-display fingerprint sensor, so the possibility that its successor won't have a 5G variant doesn't give us much hope for the line.
+The LG G8 was already looking a little old in comparison to recent competition, thanks to its chunky screen notch, dual-lens camera and rear rather than in-display fingerprint sensor, so the G9 needs to pull out all the stops to turn things around.

 Where LG has impressed us in the past is in its display and in its audio output, and this is something we'd expect to see follow through to the G9.

 The G8 has a Crystal Sound OLED, which is the fancy term for tech that in essence pumps out audio through a phone's display.
 The entire display vibrates in use, and is aided by the bottom-facing speaker for bass.

 The G8 also offers DTS:X 3D Surround Sound, which emulates a 7.1-channel system, Hi-Fi Quad DAC, MQA support and a Boombox Speaker, which uses the internal space of the phone as a resonance chamber.

 With Samsung finally ditching the headphone jack in its Note 10, and most other phone makers having already done so, we hope LG will leave it in place as a unique selling point, especially if it will once again go big on audio.

 We would also hope to see LG refine its 6.1in Quad-HD+ FullVision OLED panel with a reduced or completely removed selfie camera notch, most likely going down the Samsung route of a punch-hole-style cutout, and at very least make standard the triple-lens camera of the South Korean version of the LG G8.
 (There is a patent out there for a 16-lens LG phone, but we're fairly certain that's unlikely.)